Jayanth-Kulkarni/Naive-Encryptor/README.md

 # Naive-Encryptor
-This project demonstrates the implementation of an encryptor which uses a naive algorithm using c#
+This project demonstrates the implementation of an encryptor which uses a naive algorithm implemented using c#